 This section of the report explains that since the supply of renewable energy sources, utilities and governments that rely heavily on renewable sources will look for alternatives that allow them to influence demand in response to changes in supply, reiterating the importance of modern CH systems.

 This section charts the communication technology used in heat meters.
 It explains why relying on a local network (like Wi-Fi) or public networks is not a viable option for CH systems and how the concentration of CH deployments encourages private or city-wide LPWA networks and discusses the benefits and challenges of such private networks.
+For instance, while private networks provide reliable and secure connectivity, they can be costly, may face coverage limitations over large areas, and often involve significant administrative overhead.

 The final section of the ‘Market development’ segment of the report provides some examples of relevant IoT deployments in this application, including Enercity in Hanover deploying Danfoss’ Leanheat solution for temperature and peak load control across homes in Ostland.

 The key vendors section lists some of the main providers of products and services related to the community heating market, such as Danfoss, Veolia, Vattenfall, State Power Investment Corporation, Vital Energi, Cetetherm, Landis+Gyr, and Engie SA.
-The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.
+The report provides profiles of the various vendors, including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 In the market forecasts section, we provide a summary of the Community Heating Application Group forecasts from the Transforma Insights IoT Forecast Database:

-The report charts the growth in the number devices, which will grow from 29.3 million in 2024 to 85.4 million in 2034.
+The report charts the growth in the number of devices, which will grow from 42.4 million in 2025 to 98.1 million in 2035.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.